apo1967/voteapp-server-graphql/readme.md

 #### Notes

 This is a quick and dirty self tutorial with no testing included at all.
 Also GraphiQl is not included, so if you want to test GraphQL queries, mutations or subscriptions with other than the React client app you have to use an external GraphQl tool like the native [GraphiQL app](https://www.electronjs.org/apps/graphiql).

+#### Docker

+You can pull an image of this project from the [docker registry](https://hub.docker.com/repository/docker/apo67/voteapp-server-graphql)